lamine2000/lichess_automations_frontend/README.md

 # lichess_automations_frontend
-UI of my "lichess_automations" project
+UI for my "lichess_automations" project which was tha backend